scala/scala3/docs/docs/reference/multiversal-equality.md

 If all you do with `y` is compare it to other values of type `T`, the program will typecheck but probably give unexpected results.

-Multiversal equaliy is an opt-in way to make universal equality safer.
+Multiversal equality is an opt-in way to make universal equality safer.
 The idea is that by declaring an `implicit` value one can restrict the types that are legal in comparisons.
 The example above would not typecheck if an implicit was declared like this for type `T`